mivp/VizNotes/3D-and-VR-Workshop.md

 - If you can communicate your data clearly in a 2D plot
 - If adding a 3rd dimension just provides too much visual information and complexity without adding anything

-If your purpose is the accurate communication of data, such as in publication, these reasons for avoiding 3D are more important.
+If your purpose is the highly accurate and objective communication of data, such as in a scientific publication, these reasons for avoiding 3D are more important.
 If you are creating a visualisation for exploring research data or experimenting with simulated environments the benefits can outweigh these downsides significantly.

 ## Virtual Reality